 Wary from his time spent as an advisor on Saudi’s Vision 2020, Goessnitzer says that Neom reminds him of the 25-page dossier, developed by Ernst and Young for economic transformation way back in 2004.
 “From that study, nothing has been implemented.
 Then we got Vision 2030, and now we have this half a trillion dollar city.
 What they are aiming for is to create a hub like Atlanta in the United States, or like Dubai for high-tech and transportation.
 It’s a monster project.”

 Initial ground-breaking for Neom begins in the last quarter of 2019.
 The Crown Prince says he expects the first people to start moving into Neom in 2020, while the project will open officially in 2025.

 Plans for a control centre to launch the project, called Neom Bay, have been fast-tracked, to be ready before 2021, while an airport in Tabuk, along the north-west coast of the country was completed this month, which will be used by Neom employees.
 It will start welcoming people in 2019, while the main Neom airport will be ready after 2020, Tuvey says.

 Goessnitzer, with his experience of previous attempts at economic transformation, says the next two years will be crucial to seeing how the project takes off.
 “This is a very ambitious project and an incredible thing to fund over several stages and years,” he says.
-“So we’ll see what comes up.”For all the latest business news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“So we’ll see what comes up.”For all the latest construction news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.